In Haskell, functions must always return the same consistent type. There

 Here we’re just showing how to chain two dependant actions together –

 that’s really all it is.
-The first “action” is a wrapped value (m a
+The first “action” is a wrapped value (m a),

 the second argument is a function which acts on the unwrapped value

-producing a new wrapped value (a -> m b
+producing a new wrapped value (a -> m b).
+For Maybe we just have to

-account for the Just
+account for the Just and Nothing cases appropriately.

 -- (>>) :: m a -> m b -> m b